How to get rid of Goathead weeds

 Pre-emergent will keep the Goathead seeds from germinating but will usually bounce back later in the year and for sure the next year.

-Pulling them out by hand is difficult but probably the best way to come them from coming back.
-Chopping them off with a weed wacker will only strengthen its root system.
-Roundup™ and Killzall will kill them but these products will also damage other plants and lawns nearby if not applied correctly.
+Pulling them out by hand is difficult but probably the best way to keep them from coming back.
+Chopping them off with a weed wacker will only strengthen their root system.
+Roundup™ and Killzall will kill them, but these products will also damage other plants and lawns nearby if not applied correctly.
 They are non-selective herbicides!

-If there are in an open field you can burn them off with a propane burner.
+If they are in an open field, you can burn them off with a propane burner.
 However, on the lawn, it’s best to pull them out by hand.
-Also, a good thick healthy lawn will prevent them from germinating.
+Also, a good, thick, healthy lawn will prevent them from germinating.